-The Social Justice Internship Grant Program is a year-long, 275-300 hour internship experience.
-Students will have the opportunity to engage in significant work at one of three Chicago area non-profits: Catholic Charities, LIFT-Chicago, and Misericordia.
+The Social Justice Internship Grant Program is a year-long, 250–275 hour internship experience.
+Students will have the opportunity to engage in significant work at one of two Chicago area non-profits: Catholic Charities and Misericordia.
 Through a competitive application process, 10 students will be selected and will move through the internship experience in a cohort model.
 In the first (fall) semester, students will participate in trainings on campus and at their site.
-The cohort will meet monthly for community building, reflection, and continued training.
-In the second (spring) semester, students will enroll in a section of UNIV 390, gaining 3 hours of academic credit for their internship experience.
+The cohort will meet every few weeks for community building, reflection, and continued training.
+In the second (spring) semester, students will enroll in a section of EXPL 390, gaining 3 hours of academic credit for their internship experience.

 About our Partner Organizations:

 All about help and just about everywhere.
 Catholic Charities is in your neighborhood.
-With more than 159 programs at 156 locations across Cook and Lake counties, we help people of all races and religions move toward empowerment and self-sufficiency.
-Last year we touched the lives of more than 1 million parents, children, seniors and individuals, helping them through hard times.
+With more than 159 programs at 156 locations across Cook and Lake counties, they help people of all races and religions move toward empowerment and self-sufficiency.
+Last year Catholic Charities touched the lives of more than 1 million parents, children, seniors and individuals, helping them through hard times.

-Only 8 cents of every dollar donated goes toward our administrative expenses; the rest goes directly to help clients.
-While Catholic Charities raises funds separately from the Archdiocese of Chicago, we serve as the social service arm of the church.
-When clients seek help from Catholic Charities– whether for emergency assistance or for another type of help–they enter into a network with services that range from counseling to job training to immunization linkage.
+Only 8 cents of every dollar donated goes toward Catholic Charities' administrative expenses; the rest goes directly to help clients.
+While Catholic Charities raises funds separately from the Archdiocese of Chicago, they serve as the social service arm of the church.
+When clients seek help from Catholic Charities—whether for emergency assistance or for another type of help—they enter into a network with services that range from counseling to job training to immunization linkage.

-The Mission of Misericordia/Heart of Mercy is to support individuals with developmental disabilities in maximizing their level of independence and self-determination within an environment that fosters spirituality, dignity, respect and enhancement of quality of life.
+The mission of Misericordia is to support individuals with developmental disabilities in maximizing their level of independence and self-determination within an environment that fosters spirituality, dignity, respect and enhancement of quality of life.
 We promote development of natural family and community support, community awareness, education and advocacy.

 Misericordia offers a community of care that maximizes potential for persons with mild to profound developmental disabilities, many of whom are also physically challenged.
 By serving society’s most vulnerable citizens, Misericordia also serves the families who want the best for them, yet cannot provide it at home.